RavensbourneWebMedia/Digital_Advertising/sessions/06/README.md

 Elevator Pitch: We follow the story of Cece, an ambitious young creative embarking on her biggest challenge yet: the Creative Cloud mountain.
 Without her tools, Cece’s task is impossible.

+## Tutorial Sessions

+The rest of the session will be time for one on one tutorials.

 # Homework

 ### Telling Visual Campaign Stories